 You'll have no problem finding a home base from which to explore Phoenix and central Arizona's many attractions.
 Lodging choices range from glamorous resorts and contemporary urban hotels to suite-style accommodations with kitchens and budget-friendly properties.

 With 59 properties across the Valley, a Hilton property is never far from where you want to be.
 If you'd like to stay near the action, the Hilton Garden Inn Phoenix Downtown is mere steps from myriad restaurants and entertainment venues.
 For a little more seclusion and relaxation, Boulders Resort & Spa, Curio Collection by Hilton in Scottsdale offers private villas and a full-service spa.
-If you're bringing the kids, you're sure to delight them with the extensive pools and lazy river at Pointe Hilton Squaw Peak Resort in Phoenix.
+If you're bringing the kids, you're sure to delight them with the extensive pools and lazy river at Hilton Phoenix Resort at the Peak in Phoenix.

 Prefer to get away from the city lights and immerse yourself within the quiet Southwest desert?
 Book a room at the 20,000-acre Rancho de Los Caballeros in Wickenburg for a modern ranch experience.
 Relax on the porch or in the spa, eat world-class cuisine, golf and horseback ride through the Sonoran Desert between daytrips to the Valley, just a little more than an hour away.
 ATV tours, tennis, a pool and trap-and-skeet shooting are also on-site.
 Plus children's program and babysitting services let mom and dad enjoy grown-up time.